harvardfop/harvardfop.github.io/_posts/1111-11-11-animal-encounter-avoidance.md

 comments: true
 ---

 Raccoons, skunks, red squirrels, chipmunks and black bears are becoming more and more common in the areas we use for FOP.
 As they feed on human food, animals become accustomed to human presence and increasingly dependent on humans as a food source.
 As a result they become bolder, often posing a nuisance and at times a threat.
 Many of the above-mentioned species are currently experiencing a high incidence of rabies.
-Therefore, it is in your best interest to do your best to avoid animal encounters, both so that your food is not eaten or dam- aged and also so that the animals of northern New England do not come to rely on human food.
+Therefore, it is in your best interest to do your best to avoid animal encounters, both so that your food is not eaten or damaged and also so that the animals of northern New England do not come to rely on human food.

 Remember that, while your efforts to maintain group safety by avoiding animal encounters are always paramount, you also have a responsibility to maintain the sites FOP visits.
 Every year this program introduces hundreds of people to the wilderness of Northern New England and, while animal encounters are rare, destruction of our wilderness areas is not.
 Always follow LNT principles and use common sense when taking steps to avoid animal encounters.